Potatuck

-The Potatuck were a Native American tribe in Connecticut.
+The Potatuck (or Pootatuck) were a Native American tribe in Connecticut.
 They were related to the Paugussett people, historically located during and prior to the colonial era in western Connecticut.
-They lived in what is now Newtown, Woodbury and Southbury of Fairfield County, and along the whole Housatonic River, including the Schaghticoke tribe.
+They lived in what is now Newtown (in Fairfield County), Woodbury (in Litchfield County), and Southbury (in New Haven County), and along the whole Housatonic River.

 One of their last sites of habitation, Little Pootatuck Brook Archeological Site, is listed on the National Register of Historic Places.
 After losses due to epidemics and warfare, they merged in the early 18th century with other remnant Native American groups in the area, forming the Schaghticoke tribe.

-Name
+Name and eponyms

-The Potatuck have also been listed as Poodatook, Pootatook, Potatuck, Pudaduc, and Pudatuck in historical literature.
+The Potatuck have also been listed as Poodatook, Pootatook, Pudaduc, and Pudatuck in historical literature.

+Prior to the 18th century, the Housatonic River was alternatively known as the Pootatuck River.
+Accounts differ on the origin of this name, with some claiming that Pootatuck is an Algonquian term translating to "river of the falls" while others relate the term was eponymous, reflecting the name of the tribe.
+"Pootatuck River" eventually came to refer a lesser tributary in the Housatonic watershed which empties into the Housatonic River at Sandy Hook, Connecticut.

+Pootatuck State Forest also bears the name of the tribe.

 Subsistence

 Like neighboring tribes such as the Paugusset, the Potatuck were a farming and fishing culture.
 The women cultivated varieties of their staple crops, such as corn, squash, and beans, as well as the tobacco valued for ritual use.
 They also gathered berries, nuts, and other natural resources.
 The men fished in freshwater much of the year, and hunted deer and small game.
 They may have traveled to the coast of Long Island Sound to fish from saltwater in summer months.